CtrlReturn/CtrlReturn.github.io/_participants/jm.md

 Workshop is momentarily available in English and in German.

+## PREPARATION

+Please bring your own laptop and headphones to the workshop.

+I will go through the installation with you.
+However, if you can install Supercollider and FoxDot before the workshop, it will reduce the probability of getting stuck on installation problems.

 ## BIO
 <br>
 >Movement is life, balance is not a fixed point.